Author – Abhishek Kushwaha

 Taking a Risk based approach to Cyber Security:

 In the current scenario the cyber security guidance available are mostly voluntary but the industry is moving to mandatory compliance at least for critical infrastructure, if not end-to-end.
-A risk based approach can help address the complexities faced during rollout of the strategy.
-Risk based approach starts with identifying, analysing and evaluating the risks which require attention.
+A risk based approach can help address the complexities faced during roll out of the strategy.
+Risk based approach starts with identifying, analyzing and evaluating the risks which require attention.
 The approach must be holistic in nature to the maximum extent possible to enable all business units take advantage of changing landscape.
-Let us go through some of the critical areas which need to be made part of cyber security initiative right from the beginning:
+Let us go through some of the critical areas which need to be made part of cyber security initiative right from the beginning.

 Information Risk Management Leadership: